SC Linux Workstations

 Locations and availability

-Four Linux workstations (their hostnames are: perk2.tamu.edu, perk3.tamu.edu, perk4.tamu.edu, perk5.tamu.edu) have been installed in the Open Access Lab at the Wisenbaker Engineering Research Center (WERC) in room 024.
+Four Linux workstations (hostnames: sclab2.tamu.edu, sclab3.tamu.edu, sclab4.tamu.edu, sclab5.tamu.edu) have been installed in the Open Access Lab at Zachry in room 104 (ZACH 104).
 Additional information about the lab may be found here.

-Three additional workstation (hostname: perk1.tamu.edu,perk6.tamu.edu,perk7.tamu.edu) has also been installed at the Student Computing Center (SCC).
+Three additional workstations (hostname: sclab1.tamu.edu,sclab6.tamu.edu,sclab7.tamu.edu) have also been installed at the Student Computing Center (SCC).
 This lab is typically open 24 hours during the weekdays and for a more limited time on the weekends.

 The daily schedule for both labs can be found here.

-The support staff at both labs mentioned above should be the initial point of contact for problems that are possibly hardware related.
-For most other problems, especially those relating to the OS and the installed software, users must contact the Supercomputing Helpdesk by calling 845-0219 or by sending email to email@example.com.
+The support staff at both labs mentioned above should be the initial point of contact for obvious hardware problems.
+All other issues (including hardware problems) should be reported to the Supercomputing Helpdesk by calling 845-0219 or by sending email to email@example.com.
 When sending email, be sure to follow these recommendations so we can help you in a prompt and efficient manner.

 Usage policy and guidelines